Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 - Refund Policy (Click here to learn how to write an awesome Refund Policy)

-- Shipping Policy (Click here for an example of a Shipping Policy)
+- Shipping Policy (Click here for a Shipping Policy template)

 The other pages that you should put some effort into are: